William M. Meredith School: 19th century

 The existence of Meredith can be traced as far back to sometime around 1875 where it first appeared on the 1875 Philadelphia Atlas Map.
 This likely coincided with the town of Southwark's (now the neighborhood of Queen Village) integration into the city of Philadelphia.
-There is currently no known date for when the original Meredith building was constructed, however there exists 1 photo from "The public schools of Philadelphia : Historical, Biographical, Statistical", a 707 page document outlining the Philadelphia public school system circa 1897 and 2 from the Philadelphia Department of Records.
-The two pictures from the Department of Records are dated 8/1/1911.
-The aforementioned public school document also gives the name of the principal in 1897, "Mary F. Belcher".
+There is currently no known date for when the original Meredith building was constructed, however there exists one photo from "The public schools of Philadelphia : Historical, Biographical, Statistical", a 707-page document outlining the Philadelphia public school system circa 1897 and two from the Philadelphia Department of Records.
+The two pictures from the Department of Records are dated August 1, 1911.
+The public school document also gives the name of the principal in 1897, "Mary F. Belcher".
 The building was likely demolished as the neighborhood saw its population grow during the early 20th century, requiring a larger building for its students.
 The Art Deco styled building still stands today.

+20th century

 The historic school building was designed by Irwin T. Catharine and built in 1930–1931.
 It is a 16 bay, yellow, white, and brown brick building on a limestone base in the Art Deco-style.
 It features pronounced molded brick mullions, two Gothic arched entrances, and brick piers.

-Kristen M. Graham of the Philadelphia Inquirer wrote that Meredith had been "small and failing".
+Kristen M. Graham of The Philadelphia Inquirer wrote that Meredith had been "small and failing".
 As a way of desegregating the school, the district opened an arts program.
 It was added to the National Register of Historic Places in 1986.
 Graham wrote that after the 1970s "Gradually, Meredith turned around."
 In 2011 Graham wrote that Meredith was "small but high-achieving", and the following year she stated that Meredith was one of "the district's stronger neighborhood schools".

 Circa 1993 Stuart Cooperstein became the principal, and he served in the position until 2008.
 Cooperstein stated in 2008 that the staff and teachers have a high level of devotion to students, and Graham wrote that the parent organization, which had financed the cafeteria's air conditioning system through fundraisers, was devoted.
 Graham added that the school had retained many of its art-related programs, including drama, music, and visual arts, despite budget cuts.